velocityboy/rt11fs/README.md

 tested on OS/X.

 Installation is similar to other FUSE file systems.
 The driver builds with cmake.
 It assumes that FUSE is already installed and can be found in /usr/local/...
+After building, the rt11fs binary should be copied to /usr/local/sbin.

 Mounting requires specifying the path to the disk image with the -i flag.
 For example, to mount foo.dsk: